Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 Once we've chosen the implementation approach of the public dashboard, let's review the main points this feature architecture requires:
 - add the ability to sign in anonymously into the `AuthNotifier`;
-- subscribe the `AuthNotifier` to the `FeatureConfigNotifier`, so the first one is able to take the public dashboard feature state from the last one;
-- after taking the state of the public dashboard feature, the `AuthNotifier` can handle the anonymous sign in by itself;
+- subscribe the `AuthNotifier` to the `FeatureConfigNotifier` so the first one is able to take the public dashboard feature state from the last one that allows the `AuthNotifier` to handle anonymous sign in by itself;
-- subscribe the `NavigationNotifier` to the `AuthNotifier`, so the `NavigationNotifier` is able to take the current user auth state from the `AuthNotifier`;
+- subscribe the `NavigationNotifier` to the `AuthNotifier` so the `NavigationNotifier` is able to take the current user auth state from the `AuthNotifier` which in turn allows the `NavigationNotifier` to navigate depending on this value;
-- after taking the auth state of the user, the `NavigationNotifier` can handle the navigation depending on it;

 Consider the following component diagram that briefly describes this architecture approach: